Trophy Presentation

 In its second season of operation, Team Valor won 21 stakes races, a figure exceeded only by multiple Eclipse Award-winning owner John Franks, who raced many more horses than Team Valor.
 Seasonal earnings for Team Valor was $3,465,369.
 The upsets continued as before, as Star of Cozzene first shocked Lure in the Caesar’s International, then robbed him of a $1 million bonus from sponsor Early Times in the Manhattan Handicap at Belmont Park.

-Team Valor continues to develop Triple Crown horses, such as Captain Bodgit, Thomas Jo and The Deputy, as well as a bevy of brilliant fillies such as Golden Ballet and Cashier’s Dream.
+Team Valor continued to develop Triple Crown horses, such as Captain Bodgit, Thomas Jo and The Deputy, as well as a bevy of brilliant fillies such as Golden Ballet and Cashier's Dream.

-"With no staff to supervise and no salesman to pay, I have more time to spend on managing horses and prospecting for new ones.
-I think the results over the past few years speak for themselves."
+"With no staff to supervise and no salesmen to pay, I had more time to spend on managing horses and prospecting for new ones.
+The results spoke for themselves."

-Irwin said that Team Valor has a loyal client base that is interested equally in success and fun.
+Team Valor developed a loyal client base that is interested equally in success and fun.
 "We have a sophisticated group of partners," said Irwin.
 "They participate with us because they want to have the satisfaction that comes from owning a horse that can run at the top level of the sport.

 "Their enjoyment comes from the pride of owning a quality racehorse.
 They don’t just want to participate, they want to compete.
 They expect us to produce winners.
 We know this and that is why we work so hard to keep the winners coming.
 If we don’t continue to produce, we know they won’t stay with us.
 So we never stop trying to do better."